nikolaospapagiannis/nebula-ai/apps/chrome-extension/FIXES_APPLIED.md

 → Should see popup with login screen

 # 2. Check console
-→ Should see: "[Fireflies] Fireflies Extension installed" → Should see: "[Fireflies] Auth token loaded" (if previously logged in)
+→ Should see: "[Nebula AI] Nebula AI Extension installed" → Should see: "[Nebula AI] Auth token loaded" (if previously logged in)
 ```

 ---